Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How do I prepare for a MUGA scan?

 Your healthcare provider will talk to you about how to prepare for the test.
-He will tell you what medicines to take or not take on the day of your test.
+Your provider will tell you which medicines to take or not take on the day of your test.
 You may need to avoid smoking and drinking liquids with caffeine for up to 48 hours before the test.
 Drinks that contain caffeine include coffee, tea, or soft drinks.
 You may not be allowed to eat, or drink anything except water for up to 6 hours before the test.
 Wear comfortable shoes and clothes if you will do exercise with this test.

 What will happen during a MUGA scan?